ChThH/St_Theodora_Study/qc1.md

 ---
 layout: page
+title: Questions for Chapter 1
 ---

-# Questions for Chapter 1
 ## The Absence of God
 1. How do you feel the absence of God in prayer?
 2. How are we absent from our relationship with God?